Thayer, Missouri

-Thayer is a city in Oregon County, Missouri, United States.
+Thayer is a city on the Warm Fork Spring River in Oregon County, Missouri, United States.
 The population was 1,883 at the 2020 census.
 Its original name was Augusta.

 History

 A post office called Thayer has been in operation since 1884.
 The community has the name of Nathaniel Thayer, a railroad promoter.

 Thayer is considered a railroad town, as it was laid out in 1882 to be a division point.
 At the turn of the 20th century, 400 railroad men lived in Thayer.
 Currently, the Burlington Northern Santa Fe railroad travels through town.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.44 sqmi, all land.

 Thayer is located next to Mammoth Spring, Arkansas.